-Colombia has significant natural resources and its diverse culture reflects the indigenous Indian, Spanish and African origins of its people.
+Colombia has significant natural resources and its culture reflects the indigenous Indian, Spanish and African origins of its people.

 The fourth largest country in South America and one of the continent's most populous nations, Colombia has substantial oil reserves and is a major producer of gold, silver, emeralds, platinum and coal.

 It also has a highly stratified society where the traditionally rich families of Spanish descent have benefited from this wealth to a far greater degree than the majority, mixed-race population.
-With few avenues for social mobility, this provided a natural constituency for left-wing insurgents.
+With few avenues for social mobility, this provided a ready constituency for left-wing insurgents.